flix/flix/docs/PROJECTS.md

 ## Tail Recursion Modulo Cons

-Tail Recursion Modulo Cons (TRMC) is an important optimization for pure functional programming languages that allow common functions such as `map` and filter to as-efficient as if written in impure, imperative programming languages.
+Tail Recursion Modulo Cons (TRMC) is an essential optimization for functional programming languages that enable very efficient compilation of common functions such as map and filter.
+The key idea is the compilation of recursive functions into imperative while-loops that operate on mutable data (even though the functional program operates on immutable data).

-The project aims to explore topics such as tail calls, tail call elimination, and in particular the special form of Tail Recursion Modulo Cons (TRMC).
+This project aims to explore different strategies for the implementation of tail calls and specifically for Tail Recursion Modulo Cons (TRMC).

 The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus